wencharmwang/RSS3-Wiki/src/guide/rss3-sdk-for-javascript.md

 </code-block>
 </code-group>

-Then reference `rss3` in your project.
+Then reference `rss3` in our project.

 ```js
 import RSS3, { utils as RSS3Utils } from 'rss3';